GuruMaps/iOSManual/03-settings.md

 To set how often to refresh cached map tiles for online maps, go to Settings &gt; Cache Info.
 All tiles older than selected time will be downloaded while browsing online.

-**Note:** The map refresh setting only applies to raster maps and not the vector maps.
+**Note**: The map refresh setting only applies to raster maps and not the vector maps.

 #### Cache Info